 Where our work is being carried out on an hourly rate, time is recorded in increments of 6 minutes (i.e. there are 10 units per hour) and this is standard for the legal profession in England and Wales.
 For example, where the invoice says ‘0.3’, this means 3 units, or 12-18 minutes.

 All our charges are subject to VAT.

-In many cases, before we can start work for you, we will ask you for a payment on account of all or part of our fees.
+In many cases, before we can start work for you we will ask you for a payment on account for all or part of our fees.